 Easy Champagne Cocktails: The Poinsettia

-Only Three Days until New Year’s Eve!
-Are you ready?
 If you’re looking for inspiration for your own New Year’s Party, I’ve got a festive idea for you: Make it a night of Champagne cocktails!
-This menu of cocktails gives you lots of different things to try but doesn’t require a lot of ingredients.
-Only nine ingredients, in fact.
-And those will make you SIX different kinds of Champagne cocktails.
-Cool, right?
+This menu of cocktails gives you many drinks to try but without a lot of ingredients.
+Only nine ingredients, actually.

 - 10 frozen cranberries that have been defrosted